doc-sieve/reggy/README.md

 `#.##` matches `3.14`

-## Unicode, Stream, and Multi-Pattern Semantics

-`Reggy` operates on Unicode scalar values.
-When searching a stream, `next` step boundaries are treated as zero-width word boundaries.

-### Definitely-Complete Matches
+## Definitely-Complete Matches

 `Reggy` follows greedy matching semantics.
 A pattern may match after one step of a stream, yet may match a longer form depending on the next step.
 For example, `ab|abb` will match `s.next("ab")`, but a subsequent call to `s.next("b")` would create a longer match, `"abb"`, which should supercede the match `"ab"`.

 `Search` only yields matches once they are definitely complete and cannot be superceded by future `next` calls.
-Each pattern [computes](https://doc-sieve.github.io/reggy/reggy/enum.Ast.html#method.max_bytes) a maximum length `L` (this is why unbound quantifiers are absent from `Reggy`).
-Once `Reggy` has streamed at most `L` bytes, (counting contiguous whitespace as 1 byte), past the start of a match without superceding it, that match will be yielded.
+Each pattern has a [maximum byte length](https://doc-sieve.github.io/reggy/reggy/enum.Ast.html#method.max_bytes) `L` (this is why unbound quantifiers are absent from `reggy`).
+Once `reggy` has streamed at most `L` bytes (counting contiguous whitespace as 1 byte), past the start of a match without superceding it, that match will be yielded.
+Matches may be yielded earlier if the DFA reaches a dead state.

+As a consequence, the `Match`es returned by a given `Search` are the same regardless of how a given haystack is segmented. `Search::next` returns `Match`es as soon as it practically can while respecting this invariant.

 ## Implementation